sureshg/ExoQuery/README.md

 ## Column and Table Naming

-If need your table or columns to be named differently that than the data-class name or it's fields you can use the kotlinx.serialization `SerialName("...")` annotation:
+If you need your table or columns to be named differently that than the data-class name or it's fields you can use the kotlinx.serialization `SerialName("...")` annotation:
 ```kotlin
 @SerialName("corp_customer")